-Beginning in 2008, businesses whose credit for sales tax on fuel and electricity used in manufacturing was disallowed after repeal of that credit in 2006 will be able to claim a manufacturing investment credit, provided they meet certain job retention, investment or other tests.
-The credit will equal the unused manufacturers' sales tax credit that was disallowed, amortized over 15 years, with a 15-year carryforward of unused credits.
+Beginning in 2008, businesses whose unused credit for sales tax on fuel and electricity used in manufacturing was greater than \$25,000 on January 1, 2006 will be able to claim a manufacturing investment credit, provided they meet certain job retention, investment or other tests.
+The credit will equal the unused manufacturers' sales tax credit that was disallowed, amortized over 15 years.
 Claimants must satisfy one of the following: